johnvenkiah/CI_PP3_John_Venkiah/README.md

 I have chosen to use several data models in this project, but rely mainly on dictionaries for managing data.
 For variation, I have created two classes for this project, and use lists aswell.

-I like the way dictionaries behave, and in this project they are perfect; I could easily pair a patient number with an ID that Google uses for the specific event or
+Dictionaries have attributes that fit perfectly for this project; for example, I can easily pair a patient number with an ID that Google uses for the specific event.
+Another example is appointment dictionary, given its values by the user and pushed to the Google Calendar.

 Here are the most important objects: